 Buffy has super strength and resilience, as do the vamps of her universe, but lack super anchoring.
 This results in them being thrown around a lot in fights without sustaining any significant injuries.

 The Healing Factor is also much slower than in most other works.
 Slayers and vampires heal at a rate faster than a human, but slow enough so as not to violate the laws of physics.

-In the episode Earshot Buffy kills a telepathic demon and accidentally gains the ability to hear other peoples thoughts.
-Unfortunately, the transfer of power did not include the ability to process all of the information it provides, nor the ability to 'tune out' the input.
-The lack of such Required Secondary Powers caused Buffy to collapse when she overheard the thoughts of a cafeteria full of students and nearly drove her insane.
+In the episode Earshot Buffy kills a telepathic demon and accidentally gains the ability to hear other people's thoughts.
+Unfortunately, the transfer of power did not include the ability to process all of the information it provides, nor the ability to "tune out" the input.
+The lack of such Required Secondary Powers caused Buffy to collapse when she overheard the thoughts of a cafeteria full of students and it nearly drove her insane.

 Used to humorous effect in one episode where a demon casts a spell on the cast, locking them inside of a house.
 When the demon goes to leave after giving them all a blistering"The Reason You Suck" Speech, the demon finds out that the spell also prevents her from leaving, and must rescind the spell in order to depart.

 Possible subversion in Smallville: in a cliffhanger where Clark loses his powers near the end, a doctor must save his life by injecting him with a substance via syringe.
 Clark's parents (unaware that he has lost his powers) are terrified that the doctor will discover their son's secret, as they expect him to be invulnerable to needles in much the same way that he is invulnerable to bullets.
 However, the needle goes in fine, because of the loss of his powers.